-Brazilian-Italian conductor and the Artistic Director and Principal Conductor of the Unicamp Symphony Orchestra (OSU) since 2012.
+Brazilian-Italian conductor, serving as Principal Conductor and Artistic Director of the Unicamp Symphony Orchestra (OSU) since 2012.
 She is active as a guest conductor in Brazil, Europe, and the Americas, and is recognized for promoting new music and historically informed performances alongside her interpretations of opera and symphonic music.
 Her repertoire includes full opera productions such as La traviata, Die Fledermaus, and L’elisir d’amore, as well as works on period instruments—notably Scarlatti’s Tigrane—and contemporary multidisciplinary works.
 She is also the founder and coordinator of the nationally recognized Forum Orchestra Management and Social Commitment.

 Alireti holds a Doctorate in Conducting from the Jacobs School of Music (Indiana University) and a Master’s in Musicology from Saarland University (Germany) and Paris-Sorbonne.
 She earned her degree in Composition from the University of São Paulo.